with Ullswater 'Steamers'

 Park Foot Pony Trekking Centre is just a 15 minute walk out of the village for escorted trekking over glorious countryside overlooking Ullswater.
 They have horses to suit all abilities.
 Hard hats and waterproofs are provided free of charge.

 Try out some of the great cycle routes with the Eden Cycling Guide.
 Both Pier Houses have cycle racks so you can leave your bike behind and link cruises with other walking routes or follow the guide and ride all the way.

-The sandstone ruins of the magnificent castle and 130 acres of rediscovered gardens, hidden from public view for over 70 years, have been the subject of one of the largest restoration projects in Europe.
-Our intention is not to recreate what has been, rather to uncover some elements of the extraordinary history of this site by giving glimpses into the past.
+Visit the sandstone ruins of the magnificent castle and 130 acres of rediscovered gardens, hidden from public view for over 70 years.
 Wander in stunning woodlands, with an occasional view of red squirrels and a wonderful array of birds - including a heronry perched high above the Iris gardens.
-Admire the stunning views of the Western Lakeland Fells as you stroll along the escarpment path or marvel at the scale of the some of the gardens stunning features including the Pate D'Oie, Jack Croft's Pond or partially uncovered Japanese Garden.
+Admire the stunning views of the Western Lakeland Fells as you stroll along the escarpment path or marvel at the scale of the some of the gardens stunning features including the Pate D'Oie, Jack Croft's Pond or the partially uncovered Japanese Garden.

 This is the ultimate day out, with a walk up to the waterfall and lunch at the café, before walking back to Glenridding on the new three mile off-road footpath, or heading back on the boat.
 Cruise from starting points at Glenridding or Aira Force and then walk back to your starting point.
 A great family walk with excellent facilities at both points including an outdoor play area and Red Squirrel Trail at Aira Force.